SwamyRajuk/kubernetes-ingress/ISSUE_LIFECYCLE.md

 3. Determine issue type: This is done with automation where possible, and manually by the owner where necessary.
 The associated label is applied to the issue.
    #### Possible Issue Types
    `needs more info`: The owner should use the issue to request information from the creator.
-If we don't receive the needed information within 7 days automation closes the issue.
+If we don't receive the needed information within 7 days, automation closes the issue.

    `bug`: The implementation of a feature is not correct.